 Death Eaters Don't Cry - COMPLETE again!
 Draco Malfoy has the life of the Death Eater he always imagined for himself.
 He has the Dark Lord's attention.
 But now that he has it, he's no longer sure it's what he really wants.
 Is death the only way out?
 Is it worth it?
 Rated T for brief language, torture, and depressing situations, but mostly because Voldemort interacts oddly with Draco.
 I have made even those who despise the little ferret feel sorry for him!

 Tapestries Tear - COMPLETE again as well!
 The sequel to Death Eaters Don't Cry.
 Draco Malfoy returns to Hogwarts, having fled the Dark Lord and come to Dumbledore with no one else to turn to and no where else to go.
 But he is scorned by all four Houses as well as some of the staff, the Dark Lord is still seeking to influence him and win back his support, and the tactics of his Death Eaters at Hogwarts are less subtle.
 Allies are few and trust is hard.
 T for brief language, torture, angst.

-And Then There Were Nine - UNDER RECONSTRUCTION!
-The ending's up, but content is missing.
+And Then There Were Nine - UNDER RECONSTRUCTION but FINISHED!
 The sequel to Tapestries Tear.
 Draco's spending his summer holiday with the Weasleys, much to his distaste.
 He struggles still to get out from under the cloud of his past, away from the Dark Lord.
 Especially when Harry gets his annual invitation to the Burrow.
 T for teenage angst, brief language, violence.